-Director, Business Development & Content Partnerships Samsung belping to build Samsung's fast-growing FAST channel platform, Samsung TV Plus, In her current role, she oversees all third-party channel licensing and is responsible for sourcing and negotiating licensing agreements with linear and VCD content owners to enhance the content offering on the platform.
-Prior to her role at Samsung, Zuroff spent five years working at AT&T/DirecTV in content acquisition, negotiating licensing agreements and managing the day-to-day relationships with traditional and digital-native content partners for DirecTV's streaming platforms, including TV everywhere, OTT, VOD and mobile.
+Stefanie Zuroff D rector, Business Development & Content Partnerships Samsung Stefanie Zuroff has spent the past few years helping to build Samsung's fast-growing FAST channel platform, Samsung TV Plus, in her current role, she oversees all third-party channel licensing and is responsible for sourcing and negotiating licensing agreements with linear and VCD content owners to enhance the content offering on the platform.
+Prior to her role at Samsung, Zuroff spent five years working at AT&T/DirecTV in content acquisition, negotisting licensing agreements and managing the day-to-day relationships with traditional and digital-native content partners for DirecTV's streaming platforms, including TV everywhere, OTT, VOD and mobile.
 Prior to DirecTV, she worked in content strategy and acquisition at Verizon Fios, helping to aunch the Flos TV EST offering and TV-everywhere mobile and web platforms.
-She also has worked on the content creation/distribution side, in business development at Fuse/MSG Networks and in the music business at Universal Music Group.
-She has a B.A. in Economics from the University of Wisconsin-Madison and an MBA from New York University's Stern School of Business.
+She also has worked on the content creation/ distribution side, in business development at Fuse/MSG Networks and in the music business at Universel Music Group.
+She has a B.A. in Economics from the University of Wisconsin-Madison and an MBA from New York University's Stern School of Business. ● Future of Television Arrives at Advanced Advertising Summit Keynotes will feature iSpot.TV, OpenAP, Roku